NurlashKO/blog/microservices/docs/_pages/initi-and-provisioning.md

 Another important task of `init-infra.sh` is starting latest [provisioner](https://github.com/NurlashKO/blog/tree/main/microservices/provisioner) microservice.

-This part is pretty tricky, hope you are still with me up until now.
+This part is quite tricky, hope you are still with me up until now.

 Provisioner microservice **starts** with `/home/nurlashko/provision/` folder mounted to its `WORKDIR`.
 1. `Provisioner` copies his `run.sh` into mounted directory which pushes this file to a **host filesystem**.